YairSadan/Todos/README.md

     dotnet run
 3. Open separate terminal at todos.client folder
 4. Launch the frontend
+    # For production
+    - npm run build
+    - npm start
+    # For development
-    npm start (for pruduction build) / npm run dev (for development)
+    - npm run dev

 - Ensure that the port is 3000

 ### Contributing
 Contributions to the Todos application are welcome.
 Please follow the steps below to contribute: